 Priority Program Areas:

-- Expanding English language proficiency (priority: reaching public schools, higher education students, and young professionals with an emphasis on improving conversational and STEM English);
+- Expanding English language proficiency (priority: reaching public schools, higher education students, and young professionals);

 - Increased social inclusion (priority: equal rights and opportunities for women, LGBTI individuals, people with disabilities, indigenous communities, and racial minorities, as well as civic education);

-- Fostering entrepreneurship and innovation (priority: projects that multiply the number of women and minority small business owners, including social impact investment and philanthropy);
+- Fostering entrepreneurship and innovation (priority: projects that increase the number of women and minority small business owners, including social impact investment and philanthropy);

-- U.S. – Honduras Cooperation in science and technology (priority: renewable energy, women in STEM and regional initiatives);
+- U.S. – Honduras Cooperation in science and technology (priority: women/girls in STEM and sustainable environmental practices that contribute to tourism or other job-creation opportunities);

 - Increasing cultural exchanges between the United States and Honduras (priority: reaching underserved audiences outside of Tegucigalpa and San Pedro Sula, particularly in Western Honduras);

-- Increasing academic exchanges between the United States and Honduras (priority: higher education students and the 100,000 Strong in the Americas initiative);
+- Increasing academic exchanges between the United States and Honduras (priority: higher education students);

-- Advancing excellence in journalism (priority: investigative journalism).
+- Advancing excellence in journalism (priority: investigative journalism, covering elections, recognizing/countering disinformation).

 Examples of programs eligible for funding:

-- Academic and professional lectures, seminars and speaker programs (speaking tours/public talks by U.S. experts or roundtable discussions by U.S. experts with counterparts in Honduras);
+- Academic and professional lectures, seminars and speaker programs featuring U.S. experts with Honduran counterparts, focused on priority programs;

-- Professional and academic exchanges and programs (activities that foster long-term student and academic collaboration between U.S. and Honduran universities, technical schools and community colleges);
+- Professional and academic exchanges and programs that foster long-term student and academic collaboration between U.S. and Honduran universities, technical schools and community colleges that focus on priority program areas;

-- Joint U.S. – Honduran conferences or meetings that produce concrete advances or other results;
+- Joint U.S. – Honduran conferences, meetings, or training programs that produce concrete results in priority program areas;

-- Projects that showcase a U.S. model or curriculum;
+- Projects that showcase a U.S. model or curriculum to advance priority program areas.

 Programs that are NOT eligible for funding include, but are not limited to: